mets/METS-primer/Chapter-3.md

 -   one `<fileGrp>` for the higher resolution JPEGs of the image
 -   one `<fileGrp>` for the master archival TIFFs of the images

-For a text resource with a variety of content file types one might group the content files at the highest level by type, and then use the `<fileGrp>` element's nesting capabilities to subdivide a `<fileGrp>` by format within the type, such as:

--   one `<fileGrp>` for all of the page images with nested `<fileGrp>` elements for each image format/resolution (tiff, jpeg, gif)
--   one `<fileGrp>` for a PDF version of all the pages of the document
--   one `<fileGrp>` for a TEI encoded XML version of the entire document or each of its pages.

-A `<fileGrp>` may contain zero or more `<fileGrp>` elements and or `<file>` elements.As described below, a `<file>` element may contain `<FLocat>` pointers to one or more external content files via a URI and/or may itself contain the file content as XML or binary data using the `<FContent>` element.
+A `<fileGrp>` may contain zero or more `<file>` elements.
+As described below, a `<file>` element may contain `<FLocat>` pointers to one or more external content files via a URI and/or may itself contain the file content as XML or binary data using the `<FContent>` element.

+Nested (hierarchical) arrangement with file groups is not allowed, since complex structures are meant to be described in the Structural map section `<structSec>`.

 #### File group -- example